Liquidity Crisis

 The Anatomy of a Collapse

-Most liquidity crises follow a predictable downward spiral: 1. **The Shock:** An unexpected event (e.g., Lehman Brothers bankruptcy) scares the market.
-2. **The Pullback:** Lenders maximize cash hoarding.
-They refuse to roll over short-term debt.
-3. **The Asset Sell-Off:** Desperate for cash, firms sell their liquid assets (stocks, bonds).
-4. **Price Crash:** The mass selling drives asset prices down.
-5. **Margin Calls:** Lower asset prices trigger margin calls for leveraged investors, forcing *more* selling.
-6. **Insolvency:** What started as a liquidity problem becomes a solvency problem.
-Firms are now broke because their assets have lost value.
+Most liquidity crises follow a predictable downward spiral: 1.
+The Shock: An unexpected event (e.g., a major bankruptcy or a surprise economic report) scares the market and triggers a sudden reassessment of risk.
+2. The Pullback: Lenders maximize cash hoarding.
+They refuse to roll over short-term debt and demand higher collateral for any new loans.
+3. The Asset Sell-Off: Desperate for cash to meet immediate obligations, firms sell their most liquid assets (stocks, high-grade bonds) at any price they can get.
+4. Price Crash: The mass selling drives asset prices down across the board, even for assets that are fundamentally sound.
+5. Margin Calls: Lower asset prices trigger margin calls for leveraged investors, forcing more selling and accelerating the decline.
+6. Insolvency: What started as a temporary liquidity problem becomes a permanent solvency problem as firms' assets lose so much value that they no longer cover their liabilities.

 Solvency Crisis vs. Liquidity Crisis